Fall 2020 academic year: important information

 Sections for faculties and schools are available for self-registration via these links:

-Do you have or know someone who has difficulties following the online courses for technical reasons (problems with equipment, wifi connection, etc.)?
+Do you have difficulties following the online courses for technical reasons (problems with equipment, wifi connection, etc.)?
 You can report any problems you encounter by specifying them at firstname.lastname@example.org.

 For group work